kubernetes/community/contributors/guide/issue-triage.md

 - **vX.Y**: The list of bugs that will be merged for that milestone once ready.

-- **vX.Y-candidate**: The list of bug that we might merge for that milestone.
+- **vX.Y-candidate**: The list of bugs that we might merge for that milestone.
 A bug shouldn't be in this milestone for more than a day or two towards the end of a milestone.
 It should be triaged either into vX.Y, or moved out of the release milestones.